thedevelopnik/generator-sudexpress/README.md

 1. Run - `yo sudexpress`
 1. Install modules - `npm install`
 1. Fire up the server - `gulp` (or create a build - `gulp build`)
+1. If you want to use dotenv, you will need to create your own .env file. .env is already in .gitignore.

 *Copyright (c) 2016, Michael Herman michael@mherman.org